 Historically, the guiding law for college credit internships is the Fair Labor Standards Act, which formalized a series of criteria that allow "trainees" to perform work in a supervised setting exempt from pay or salary.
 This the rule that governs the most popular form of college internship - the unpaid internship.
-The federal law sets out six criteria that must be met by an employer who wishes to accept a college intern/trainee WITHOUT offering compensation:
+Federal guidelines for college internships were revised in January 2018.
+Here is an excerpt of those guidelines:

 How does internship registration work?
 When are the deadlines?